palewire/first-python-notebook/docs/notebook/index.rst

 It is also used by journalists to develop stories and show their work.
 Examples include:

 * `"The Tennis Racket"`_ by BuzzFeed and the BBC
-* `"Fire officials were concerned about Westlake building where 5 died in a blaze"`_ by the Los Angeles Times
 * `"Machine bias"`_ by ProPublica
+* `More than 30 different notebooks published`_ by the Los Angeles Times

 **************************************
 Navigate into your project directory